ularc/zurada/gettingstarted/index.rst

 About the cluster
 -----------------

-Zurada consists of 112 nodes that can be used for computation.
+Zurada consists of 119 total nodes out of which, 2 are login nodes, 3 are test nodes used by system administrators, and 112 nodes that can be used for computation.
 These nodes are distributed in the following queues:

 .. list-table:: Zurada hardware specs
    :widths: 3 3 3 3 3 3 3 3 3 3 3 3 3